guilhemmarchand/nmon-for-splunk/docs/about.rst

 Index creation
 --------------

-Since the major release V1.7, the core application does not create anymore any index at installation time.
+**The Nmon core application does not create any index at installation time.**

-An index called "nmon" must be created manually by Splunk administrators for the default indexing.
+An index called "nmon" must be created manually by Splunk administrators to use the default TA-nmon indexing parameters. (this can be tuned)

+However, deploying the PA-nmon_light will automatically defines the default "nmon" index. (pre-configured for clusters replication)

 Note: The application supports any index starting with the "nmon*" name, however the default index for the TA-nmon inputs is set to "nmon" index.